spatialnetworkslab/vue-gg/docs/marks/multi-line.md

 documentation.

 ## Usage

 ### Positioning

-To render an Area mark, you will need to set the `x` and `y` prop.
-Both have to be passed an Array of values/coordinates.
-The length of `x` and `y` has to be the same, with one exception: if one has a length of greater than 1, the other one is allowed to have a length of exactly 1, which will then be recycled.
-So, for example
+To render a Multi-line mark, you will need to set the `x` and `y` or the `geometry` props.
+The two uses are mutually exclusive. `x` and `y` have to be passed an Array of values/coordinates of the same length, with one exception: when the shorter of the two arrays has length 1, its value will be repeated to match the length of the other array.
+For example

 ::: v-pre
 ```html